pyronome/pattern-express-4x/README.md

 Please follow the following steps to generate source code using **Express 4.x** pattern:

+1. Visit Pyronome platform website: (https://pyronome.com)
-1. Sign Up / Log-in to Pyronome from (https://pyronome.com).
+2. Sign up / log in to Pyronome.
 For detailed information and step by step instructions, please visit: (https://help.pyronome.com/latest/en/docs/getting-started-signup-and-login/)
-2. Create your first project on Pyronome.
+3. Create your first project on Pyronome.
 For detailed information and step by step instructions, please visit: (https://help.pyronome.com/latest/en/docs/getting-started-your-first-project/)
-3. Please choose **Express 4.x** pattern on Install Pattern(s) dialog.
+4. Please choose **Express 4.x** pattern on Install Pattern(s) dialog.
-4. Generate source code.
+5. Generate source code.
 For detailed information and step by step instructions, please visit: (https://help.pyronome.com/latest/en/docs/getting-started-source-code-generation/)

 ## Installation

-After generating and downloading source code from Pyronome platform.
-You can follow the steps below to install dependencies and run local web server.
+After generating and downloading source code from the Pyronome platform, you can follow the steps below to install dependencies and run the local webserver.

 Firstly, install project and load dependencies.